zeplar-exe/Betabet/README.md

-# Betabet
+# Information
-Betabet Programming Language
+Betabet is a mid-level programming language deriving from Python 3.